Siege of Riga (1812): Events

 On September 10 the 10,000-strong Steinheil Corps arrived in Riga from Helsinki and was ordered to help the Riga garrison throw the enemy away from the vicinity of the city and destroy the siege cannons.
 Now the balance of power had changed for the Russians (22-25 thousand to 17) and they launched an attack in the direction of Pilsrundale, but Steinheil failed to find a common language with Essen, for whom it seemed more important to liberate Jelgava, and the Rosean Regiment and Steinheil's forces sent by Essen went in different directions.

-On September 14 (26) Steinheil crushed a group of Prussian troops commanded by Horne, and York von Wartenburg, who protected Jelgava, decided to withdraw from it without fighting and joined the Pilsrundale group, fearing siege.
+On September 14 (26) Steinheil crushed a group of Prussian troops commanded by Horne, and Yorck von Wartenburg, who protected Jelgava, decided to withdraw from it without fighting and joined the Pilsrundale group, fearing siege.
 Rosen, having captured the city, also seized its arsenal of numerous war materials, which convinced Essen of the correctness of his actions and allowed him to solemnly come to the city the next day.
 Essen ordered Steinheil to send a few more regiments (3,000 men) to Jelgava for the guard of the loot.
 All this delayed and weakened Steinheil while the Prussians actively prepared for the battles around Pilsrundale.
-Belgard's regiment sent by Steinheil, with the task of forsaken through the brass Lielupe and tying the Prussian left wing at Gravendhall, collided with fierce resistance; York von Wartenburg used the excitement and fatigue of Russian forces, moved on to attack and forced Steinheil to retreat towards Jelgava as a result of the Battle of Mezotne.
+Belgard's regiment sent by Steinheil, with the task of forsaken through the brass Lielupe and tying the Prussian left wing at Gravendhall, collided with fierce resistance; Yorck von Wartenburg used the excitement and fatigue of Russian forces, moved on to attack and forced Steinheil to retreat towards Jelgava as a result of the Battle of Mezotne (Mesoten).
 Jelgava was not held either: Essen fled from it without waiting for Steinheil, and the city was occupied by the Prussians.

 In mid-October, the Russians tried to carry out attacks in the direction of Ķekava and along the Lielupe River, but the Prussians managed to hold their recovered positions.

 Russian military failures led to organizational changes.
 On October 14 (26) Essen was replaced with Filippo Paulucci and the Steinheil Corps was subjected to Peter Wittgenstein, who was successfully fighting in the Polotsk neighborhood at the time.

 The regiments driving Macdonald from the east to Riga, meanwhile, succeeded.
 On November 1, Günerbein captured Tome, taking 9 Russian officers and 130 soldiers prisoners.
 The next day, Masenbach scored the same victory in Jaunjelgava.
 A cold autumn began, and in Riga they began to worry that after the Daugava was frozen, the Prussian forces south of Riga would no longer have natural obstacles to achieving it, and were preparing for winter protection.
 Some gunboats were even frozen in the ice of the Daugava River.
 But on December 8 Prussian forces, on Macdonald's orders, following the example of the entire Napoleon Great Army, began to withdraw from Russia.